kapouer/window-page/README.md

 A run is triggered by navigation (document.location changed in any way, or page history methods called, see below).

-If the `state.error` object is removed from state during the error chain, the navigation will continue as if the error did not happen.
+If the `state.error` object is removed from state during the catch chain, the navigation will continue as if the error did not happen.

 ## Router